-We are a dynamic group of friendly, fun loving and committed people who are passionate about harnessing wind and wave power for personal growth and connection.
-We value openness, sharing, developing strengths based approaches and skills by engaging with high adventure activities, solo reflections and our supportive social environment to maximise our learning.
+The Sea School crew are friendly, fun loving and committed to sharing the power of harnessing wind and wave power for personal growth and connection.
+We value openness, sharing, developing strengths based approaches and skills by engaging with adventurous activities, solo reflections and a supportive social environment to maximise our learning.

 We are proud to continue the tradition of flying the Blue Peter.
 Please join with us!